svviz/svviz/README.rst

 svviz has been tested on OS X and linux (ubuntu). svviz requires the following python packages, which should be automatically installed:

+- numpy
 - flask
 - joblib
 - pyfaidx
 - pysam

-In addition, the ssw alignment module (see below) needs to be compiled using gcc, so Xcode or the command line developer tools need to be installed if you're running OS X (see [these directions](http://railsapps.github.io/xcode-command-line-tools.html) for more info).
+In addition, the ssw alignment module (see below) needs to be compiled using gcc, so Xcode or the command line developer tools need to be installed if you're running OS X (see `these directions <http://railsapps.github.io/xcode-command-line-tools.html>`_ for more info).